Xipiter/MiscTools/jump_to_work_directory/README.md

 This is just a simple thing to let you run the command "setworkfocus" from anywhere.
-It will then take your current working directory and smash it into your bash profile, so that next time you open a shell it drops you into your "workfocus" directory.
-If you are like me you spend time deep in Git/SVN checkouts or on weird file share paths that SUUUUCK to type in all the time....this fixes that.
+It will then take your current working directory and smash it into your bash profile, so that next time that you open a shell it drops you into your "workfocus" directory.
+If you are like me, you spend most of your time deep in Git/SVN checkouts or on weird file share paths all of which SUUUUCK to type in to get to in a new terminal ....this fixes that.

 # Installation
 1. Make the .py or .rb (whichever version you choose to use) executable and copy to your $PATH(i.e. /usr/bin)